 1. Fishing vessels wage war on the oceans

 Modern fishing ships use technologically advanced fish-finding sonar that can find a school of fish with almost military precision.
-Once the fish are caught, the ship is used as a floating factory, with onboard processing and packing plants, preservation systems, and huge engines that allow the ship to drag their enormous nets through the ocean.
-Fact from Greenpeace.
+Once the fish are caught, the ship is used as a floating factory, with onboard processing and packing plants, preservation systems, and huge engines that allow the ship to drag its enormous nets through the ocean.

 2. Apex predators are disappearing fast